List of land speed records: Women's land speed record

 On October 9, 2013, driver Jessi Combs, in a vehicle of the North American Eagle Project running at the Alvord Desert, raised the women's four-wheel land speed class record with an official run of 392.954 mph, surpassing Breedlove's 48-year-old record.
 Combs continued with the North American Eagle Project, whose ongoing target is the overall land speed record; as part of that effort, Combs was killed, on August 27, 2019, during an attempt to raise the four-wheel record.
-In late June 2020, the Guinness Book of Records reclassified the August 27, 2019 speed runs as meeting its requirements, and Combs was credited with the record at 841.338 kph, noting she was the first to break the record in 40 years.
+In late June 2020, the Guinness Book of Records reclassified the August 27, 2019, speed runs as meeting its requirements, and Combs was posthumously credited with the record at 841.338 kph, noting she was the first to break the record in 40 years.